AmitRockBear/Excali-Blog/src/content/posts/the-one-gotcha-of-tailwind-dynamic-class-names.md

 #### Future Plans

 - Move the `TAILWIND_COLORS` variable to another file that is more "global".
 For now, it doesn't bother me since it is the only file that uses this kind of array.
-- Generate same random color for the same chipText appearing in multiple places on this blog.
+- Generate the same random color for the same chipText appearing in multiple places on this blog.